 This herb may sound like a trendy new health craze to non-parents, but breastfeeding moms know that fenugreek can be the key to unlocking their liquid gold.
 Moms who are struggling to produce enough breast milk often turn to fenugreek as a natural galactagogue, or substance that encourages milk production.
 Studies suggest that this herb stimulates milk production and can help moms increase their breast milk supply.
-While this herb can be used to make tea or taken as a supplement, it may not be right for every breastfeeding mom, so be sure to check with a healthcare professional before adding it into your diet.
+While this herb can be used to make tea or taken as a supplement, it may not be right for every breastfeeding mom.
+Be sure to check with a healthcare professional before adding it into your diet.

 This leafy green vegetable isn’t just good for strong bones!
 Spinach is packed with iron, which is a nutritional requirement for many new moms.
 Up to 22% of new moms are anemic, or iron-deficient, after going through labor and delivery.
 A lack of iron can prevent moms’ milk from coming in and growing into a steady supply.
 Moms who are looking for answers about how to boost milk supply may want to try adding iron-rich foods, like spinach, into their diet to get some extra energy and make sure their bodies are working at their best.